testcontainers/testcontainers-java/docs/modules/jwt.md

-# Jwt Containers
+# JWT Module

-Jwt module can be used to automatically instantiate a jwt provider.
+JWT module can be used to automatically instantiate a JWT provider.

-More precisely Jwt module give you in one hand the possibility to generate a specific JWT token an on the other hand to validate this token.
+More precisely JWT module give you in one hand the possibility to forge a specific JWT token an on the other hand to validate this token.

 ## Benefits